 Mr. Ty is the Vice Chairman of GT Capital Holdings, Inc. and the Corporate Secretary of Metropolitan Bank and Trust Company, both of which are PSE-listed companies.
-He is also the Vice Chairman of Toyota Motor Philippines Corporation, the President of Federal Land, Inc., the Chairman of Lexus Manila, Inc., Cathay International Resources, Inc., and Bonifacio Landmark Realty & Development Corporation, a director of Global Business Power Corp. and a trustee of Metrobank Foundation, Inc., Norberto Tytana Foundation and GT-Metro Foundation, Inc. He also serves as a member of the Governance and Nomination, and Executive Compensation Committees of the PLDT Board of Directors.
+He is also the Vice Chairman of Toyota Motor Philippines Corporation, the President of Federal Land, Inc., the Chairman of Lexus Manila, Inc., Cathay International Resources, Inc., and Bonifacio Landmark Realty & Development Corporation, a director of Global Business Power Corp. and a trustee of Metrobank Foundation, Inc., Norberto Tytana Foundation and GT-Metro Foundation, Inc. He is an Honorary Consul of the Consulate of Uruguay.
+He also served as a member of the Governance and Nomination, Executive Compensation and Risk Committees of the PLDT Board of Directors.
 Mr. Ty received his Bachelor of Science Degree in Business Administration from the University of Southern California.